 Essential Components of an Employee Handbook

-All employee handbooks will look slightly different due to variances in concept, layout, service type, location, hours and specific policies enforced by the owner or manager.
+All employee handbooks will look slightly different due to many variances including concept, layout, service type, location, hours and specific policies that are enforced by either the owner or manager.
 Despite differences in content, the following components are important in any restaurant employee handbook.

-The disclaimer and acknowledgement section of your restaurant's employee handbook establishes that employees have read and understand the policies, procedures, expectations and benefits outlined in the handbook.
+Disclaimer and Acknowledgement The disclaimer and acknowledgement section of your restaurant employee handbook establishes that employees have read and understand the policies, procedures, expectations and benefits outlined in the handbook.
 It also asserts that the handbook does not act as an employment contract.
 This is especially important for states with "at-will" employment laws, which are laws delineating that an employment relationship can be terminated at any time, by the employer or employee, without cause or liability.

-A section on hiring policies helps outline any state laws that apply to interviewing, hiring and otherwise bringing people to work in the restaurant.
+Employment Policies A section on hiring policies will help outline any state laws that apply to interviewing, hiring and otherwise bringing people to work in the restaurant.
 An employee handbook needs to cover any applicable state or federal employment law, including the commitment to Equal Opportunity Employment.
 Handbooks may also include information on the following: